Frequently Asked Questions

 Do you have vaccination requirements?

-Yes, for the health and safety of your pet(s) as well as our other guests and staff we will need to verify that the following vaccinations are current.
+Yes, for the health and safety of your pet(s) as well as our other guests and staff we verify all our visitors are current on the following vaccinations.
 (If you’re visiting the Tahoe area, please be sure we have verification of your pet’s vaccinations prior to your arrival.)

 - Distemper and Parvovirus: distemper, hepatitis, parvo, and parainfluenza per your veterinarian’s protocol.
 (May be listed as DHPP or DHLPP on your pet’s medical record when administered as a combination vaccine.)

-- Canine Influenza (recommended-not required): The Canine Influenza Virus (CIV) is fairly prevalent in other areas of the country though we’ve only seen a few isolated cases in northern California and Nevada.
+- Canine Influenza: Until recently, the Canine Influenza Virus (CIV) was not present in our geographical area of the country though it was prevalent in many other areas.
+The virus is now showing up in Northern California and Nevada, so we do now strongly recommend that our guests be vaccinated for CIV.
 More information on CIV can be found here.
 If you have concerns about CIV, we recommend you discuss them with your vet.

 My dog or cat hasn’t been spayed/neutered.
 Is that okay?

-Yes, though dogs that have not been spayed or neutered (except for puppies less than 6 months of age) may not be able to participate in group play, they can still have a great time playing privately with a member of our staff.
-Females in season or within 30 days of a heat cycle cannot stay with us.
+Yes!
+Though dogs that have not been spayed or neutered (except for puppies less than 6 months of age) may not be able to participate in group play, they can still have a great time playing privately with a member of our staff.
+However, we can’t accept females in season or within 30 days of a heat cycle.

 Are there any breeds of dogs that you don’t accept?